 The best season to visit Kalpitiya is between May to September (kitesurfing season) and November to February (winter kitesurfing season and dolphin watching season).
 Outside of these two seasons, Kalpitiya can be quieter than usual and the weather might be more humid and stickier.

 The best things to do in Kalpitiya

-If you are up to watch these enigmatic creatures of the sea, then the best time to visit Kalpitiya Beach is during December up to mid-April, when the Whales occasionally come up.
+If you are up to watching these enigmatic creatures of the sea, then the best time to visit Kalpitiya Beach is from December up to mid-April, when the Whales occasionally come up.
 If you are like enough you can spot big schools of dolphins.
 It is a truly spectacular sight to behold, the adorable creatures swimming alongside your boat.

 Boat and canoe rides across the Kalpitiya Lagoon are a good way to relax while you enjoy the scenic vistas of the water.
 A nice ride along the water is the most pleasant way to explore the waterfront of Kalpitiya Beach.

 Situated close to Kalpitiya Beach, This Beach is a nature lovers’ haven.
 Here, at Alankuda, you can take boat rides to watch some of the magnificent dolphin pods.
 This beautiful natural retreat is also a dream destination for a Twitcher.
 Bird-watching excursions are arranged accompanied by local experts and you can go on a nice bird-watching tour, spotting numerous native bird species.